 A number of relevant subject areas have been defined, and a set level of exemption assigned to each subject area depending on its equivalence.

 ACCA has undertaken extensive research to categorise the most common qualification subject titles within these subject areas.
 Indicative lists of subject titles within each subject area can be accessed from the exemption enquiry database.

 Information on exemptions awarded to national qualifications can be accessed by clicking on the link to the ACCA Qualification, Certified Accounting Technician (CAT) Qualification or Foundations in Accountancy awards in the lower half of the exemption enquiry database screen.

 The exemption enquiry database only displays qualifications of a level suitable to receive exemptions.
-If your qualification is awarded nationally and does not appear on the database, please check the minimum entry requirements document linked at the bottom of the screen to check whether your qualification meets our minimum entry requirements.
+If your qualification is awarded nationally and does not appear on the database, please check the minimum entrance requirements database to check whether your qualification meets our minimum entry requirements.